midgardproject/proposals/Semantic Data/Implementation.md

 > **A:** This is not a normal operation.
 It is intended for administrator and he is supposed to know implications.
 Transaction is required, because it is a large data-move operation and we absolutely need consistency here.

+> **comment(piotras):** If any of such critical operation must be done by administrator which has particular tool/ui/whatever, such tool should explicitly start and commit transaction.

 > **Q:** (piotras) Dividing class data between tables is even worse idea (this is practical point of view after using this approach in Midgard for years).

 > **A:** Well, I am ok with not allowing this.
 Just thought that in some edge-cases it might be useful

+> **comment(piotras):** With jval we recently tested such operation with multilang in Ragnaroek.
+Join for class tables decreased performance ~20x.

 Storage
 -------